Find your care

 - Patients and/or caregivers should be ready and willing to do what it takes to use the pump safely

-- Checking blood sugar is important as it will warn the patient of a pump dysfunction, or if the infusion set stops working
+- Checking blood glucose is important as it will warn the patient of a pump dysfunction, or if the infusion set stops working

-- Malfunction can cause high blood sugar levels and possibly even diabetic ketoacidosis, which is very serious and dangerous.
+- Malfunction can cause high blood glucose levels and possibly even diabetic ketoacidosis, which is very serious and dangerous.

 Introduction to insulin pumps